PRE-WIRE LONG ISLAND

 Home Theater Receiver

 Pre-wiring for your home theater receiver is a task all in its own.
 Speaker wires, video signal wires, network cable and other signal wires need to be planned well ahead.
 We always recommend wiring for a 9.2 speaker system so you leave room to grow over the years.
 Dolby Atmos is still in its infancy and as we spend more time at home its probably better to prepared for easy upgrades.
+Learn about our in house Long Island home theater solutions here and our Luxury Home Cinema Designs here by TKG, The Theo Kalomirakis Group.

 There are plenty of outdoor cameras that connect via WiFi but pre-wiring for security cameras will save WiFi bandwidth for devices that do not have a direct copper wire connection.
 There are two typical wires used for cameras, cat6 / cat7 or coaxial with a twisted pair.
 Cameras that use POE (Power Over Ethernet) need a cat 6 / Cat 7 that will provide power, video and adio if available.
 The coaxial and twisted pair wire are used for powering the camera and video signal.
+Learn More about our security cameras here.

 Window Sensors, Door Sensors, Water Sensors and other security sensors all play a critical part in your home security system and these should be pre-wired when building your home.
 The more wireless devices you have the more susceptible you are to hackers.